Content Performance Reading time

 Of course, a strong outreach strategy is important here.
 Without outreach, no one will ever see all your hard work.

-Using social media is one of the biggest ways to enhance your brand reach and build up new audiences.
+Using social media is one of the biggest ways to enhance your brand reach and build up new audiences according to our sportswear industry trends.
 The likelihood is that you’ve checked social media at least once today.
 You might even be reading this from your smartphone.
 And your customers are no different.

 JD Sports is top of the social scorers with an impressive number of brand searches per month and a high owned social score.